JetBrains/teamcity-documentation/topics/using-build-parameters.md

 })
 ```

-> You can achieve the same result even faster by creating the `system.dotnet.output.type` parameter with the `OutputType=WinExe` value.
-This value will be automatically written to the response (.rsp) file with .NET settings, so you do not need to set the **Command line parameters** field in TeamCity UI.
+> You can achieve the same result even faster by creating the `system.dotnet.output.type` parameter and setting its value to `OutputType=WinExe`.
+TeamCity will write this value to the response (.rsp) file with .NET settings, so you do not need to set the **Command line parameters** field in TeamCity UI.
 >
 > This approach is based on the mechanism that passes all parameters with the `system.` prefix to a build engine.
 See this section for more information: [](configuring-build-parameters.md#Pass+Values+to+Builders%27+Configuration+Files).
 >